Sereg20/Task_Center/SCC_config/Add Subaccount/README.md

 ![provide Subaccount](./Images/1.2.3.png "provide Subaccount")

-- Provide meaningfull **Display Name**
+- Provide meaningful **Display Name**

 - Fill in **Subaccount User** field with your BTP Subaccount user's email
 - Fill in **Password** field with your BTP Subaccount user's password
-- Fill In **Location ID** field with a meaningfull value in case you have more than 1 SAP Cloud Connectors connected to the same BTP Subaccount
+- Fill In **Location ID** field with a meaningful value in case you have more than 1 SAP Cloud Connectors connected to the same BTP Subaccount
 - Click **Save** button

 ![save Subaccount](./Images/1.2.4.png "save Subaccount")